Uinyw/financetracker/pages/microservice_engineering_approach.md

 To achieve this, a [story](../pages/analysis/story.md) is written that describes the general domain of the application using an exemplary scenario.
 The story helps to identify the goals to be achieved and problems to be solved.
 Individual **capabilities** are then derived from the story, defining basic functionalities the system should offer.
-For each of the capabilities, corresponding **use cases** are derived.
+From each of the capabilities, corresponding **use cases** are derived.
 Use cases specify the functionalities offered to a user by defining user/system interaction flows.
 They define the specific application requirements.

 **Domain/Architecture Design**